 where the indices on $\mathcal T^{\mu\nu}$ and $\tensor{\mathcal T}{_\mu^{\lambda}}$ are raised with $\mathcal G^{\mu\nu}$ while all Newton-Cartan objects use the metric $g_{\mu\nu}$.
 Ignoring the factors in front of these expressions, one can think of $v^\nu$ as a timelike vector with respect to the metric $\mathcal G_{\mu\nu}$.
 In this case, $v^{\mu}$ is directly related to the field of the fluid flow and the object $\mathcal E^\lambda \propto v^\nu \tensor{\mathcal T}{_\mu^{\lambda}}$ is the energy current measured by an observer comoving with that flow (\emph{not} the lab observer).
 By the same token $\mathcal P_\lambda \propto \mathcal T_{\lambda\nu} v^\nu$ is the momentum density measured by the comoving observer as well.
 Relativistically, these are strictly related $\mathcal E^\lambda = \mathcal G^{\lambda \mu} \mathcal P_\mu$.
 However, momentum is imposed by the underlying non-relativistic field theory to be orthogonal to flow $v^\lambda p_\lambda = 0$.
 The form of $p_\lambda$ that accomplishes this includes the comoving energy density $v^\mu \mathcal T_{\mu\nu} v^\nu$ and subtracts it off.
 Lastly, $T^{\mu\nu}$ is directly related to $\mathcal T^{\alpha \beta}$ projected to live only on spatial slices $n_\mu T^{\mu\nu} = 0$, again as imposed by the underlying non-relativistic theory.

-In effective, relativistic, analogue systems, there is a preferred (lab) frame that is captured by the Newton-Cartan geometry (in particular $n_\mu$ specifies the lab frame's ``clock'').
+In effective, relativistic, analog systems, there is a preferred (lab) frame that is captured by the Newton-Cartan geometry (in particular $n_\mu$ specifies the lab frame's ``clock'').
 This preference is hidden in the high frequency dispersion of the type-I modes and, as we have shown here, results in non-trivial momentum currents and stress-tensors.

-As a particular example, a Hawking flux against the flow in an analogue system should result in a real energy and momentum current away from the analogue black hole.
+As a particular example, a Hawking flux against the flow in an analog system should result in a real energy and momentum current away from the analog black hole.
 Far from the horizon (considering the effective 1+1D problem where the other two spatial dimensions are trivial) we obtain

 for a constant $\mathcal T_{\mathrm{H}}$ \cite{daviesEnergymomentumTensorEvaporating1976} (for the radiation flowing to $+\infty$).
 If we apply this to the above, and assume that at $+\infty$ we have no velocity so that $v^\mu = (v^0, \mathbf{0})$ and a flat $h^{ij} = \delta^{ij}/h_0^{1/3}$, we have